tonib/kaichronicles/doc/README-mechanics.md

 * **count**: Only if class is "meal", "money" or "arrow".
 Expression with the number of coins / meals to pick
 * **index="number"** Required, for ugly reasons, when there are two o more pick rules with the same object id on a section
+* **currency="currencyId"** Optional, and only for class="money".
+Picked coins currency, default is "crown".
+  Values can be "crown", "lune" or "kika".

 ### drop (execute once only)
 ```xml